hemanth/node-nightly/readme.md

 Downloading the nightly version, hang on...

-node-nightly is avalible on CLI!
+node-nightly is available on CLI!
 ```

 __And then:__